“Devórame otra vez, ven devórame otra vez

 Nowadays when I hear the first melodic note from a Salsa song, honey… my hips do not lie!
 They pick up the rhythm, move from side to side, twirl around and move my feet to the infectious beat.
 It turns me into a salsera and yes…I do shake my shoulders for effect. !Wepa!

-Though I grew up listening to salsa, I never actually learned the correct way to dance.
+Though I grew up listening to salsa, I never actually learned how to dance.
 My family is from Honduras, but most importantly, we are Garífuna– a small group of thrice-diasporized indigenous Blacks who settled along the coast of Central America over two hundred years ago.
-With us, we have carried our own language, our own customs and our own culture.
+With us, we have carried our own language, our own customs, and our own culture.
 Our indigenous dance is the ubiquitous Punta, a fast paced movement that has become internationally renowned due to musical hits in the early 90’s.
-Among the Garífuna, punta dancing is never formally taught, however, you are expected to know how to dance.
+Among the Garífuna, punta is never formally taught, however, you are expected to know how to dance.
 This was also forced on the young ones at family gatherings, but punta never had the same cringe-inducing effect that salsa had.

 Fortunately, the older I got, the more my feelings about salsa started to change.
 My curiosity and wanderlust got the best of me and soon I seized the opportunity to travel and backpack throughout Mexico and Central America.
 Reggaeton, a sly mixture of dancehall, reggae, and hip-hop with Spanish verses was slowly making its way onto the music scene.
 During this time salsa still had a huge impact in the clubs.
 I’ve never been a huge fan of reggaeton but I preferred it over the alternative.
 In every bar, club, and party I would dance to everything that was spun by the DJ, including reggaeton, cumbia, merengue and even bachata.
 But the moment salsa hit the speakers I flew off the dance floor so fast you would have thought I had wheels.
-I was never the only one- a lot of couples quickly made their way off of the dance floor and to the bar.
+I was never the only one- a lot of couples quickly made their way off of the dance floor and straight to the bar.

 But one night, my whole attitude changed.